gwochy/alx-low_level_programming/0x08-recursion/README.md

 Prototype: int factorial(int n);
 If n is lower than 0, the function should return -1 to indicate an error Factorial of 0 is 1

+5. Your subconscious is looking for the dreamer mandatory
+Write a function that returns the natural square root of a number.

+Prototype: int _sqrt_recursion(int n);
+If n does not have a natural square root, the function should return -1
+FYI: The standard library provides a different function: sqrt.
+Run man sqrt to learn more.